 Lightly flour a work surface and place the dough on it; sprinkle it with a little more flour and fold it over on itself once or twice.
 Cover loosely with plastic wrap and let rest about 15 minutes.

 Using just enough flour to keep the dough from sticking to the work surface or to your fingers, gently and quickly shape the dough into a ball.
-Lift it into a 3-litre heavy covered pot (cast iron, enamel, Pyrex or ceramic), it may look like a mess, but that is O.K.
-Shake pan once or twice if the dough is unevenly distributed; it will straighten out as it bakes.
+Lift it into a 3-litre heavy covered pot (cast iron, enamel, Pyrex or ceramic) which has been lightly oiled.
+It may look like a mess, but that is O.K.
+Shake the pan once or twice if the dough is unevenly distributed; it will straighten out as it bakes.
 Cover with the lid.
 Leave for two hours.

 After one of the hours, turn your oven on and heat to its maximum temperature.
 When the two hours is up, put the covered pot in and bake for 30 minutes, the loaf will look something like this.